GitHawkApp/GitHawk/docs/_posts/2017-8-30-Finding-Your-App-Name.md

 ### End to End

-All said and done, it took me about X DAYS to create a new name.
-That is, I did **not** come up with GitHawk overnight, nor did the name just "come to me".
+All said and done, it took me almost a week to create a new name.
+I did **not** come up with "GitHawk" overnight, nor did the name just "come to me".
 I sludged through tons of _terrible_ names, mining for that one gem.

 Having a way to seed ideas, branch new words, and setting ground rules gave me a framework to work towards a new app name.
 Without it, I could have gotten distracted, stressed out, or settled on a stupid name (_again_, "Freetime").